Zhongfang-Fu/starter-academic/content/en/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include effectiveness and dissemination of minimal psychological treatment in China.
+bio: My research interests include effectiveness and dissemination of low intensity psychological intervention in China.

 interests:
 - Minimal treatment